 The objective of this test is to measure the AGC dynamic range curve of the SARR 406.05 MHz receivers.
+This test does not apply to SARR-2.

 In this test, a carrier is transmitted to the SARR 406.06 MHz receiver in the form of a power staircase.
 The uplink is increased in 2 dB steps such that the input power to the receiver is varied from -130 to -90 dBm (21 steps).
-The test time interval for each step is three seconds, during which time the downlink baseband signal level at 170 kHz and the respective baseband $N_0$ level (at 3 kHz away from the signal) are measured.
+The test time interval for each step is three seconds, during which time the downlink baseband signal level at 170 kHz and the respective baseband N_o level (at 3 kHz away from the signal) are measured.
 The duration of the test for the 21 steps is 63 seconds, so that the run can be repeated a number of times during the pass under dynamic background noise and interference conditions.